CalWillTech/SnapStory-React/README.md

 to a secure backend Restful-API (Wix, Shopify, etc).

 NOTE:

-Items in your cart are lost on page refresh.
+Because this website is purely front-end code, items inside your cart are lost after page refresh.

 License: